lupyuen/lupyuen.github.io/src/flash.md

     (Change `/dev/tty.usbserial-1420` to the USB Serial Device assigned to PineCone)

     Note: This probably won't work on macOS because 2 Mbps is too high for the macOS USB Serial Port.
-If you have a fix for this, please let us know!
+The BL602 Demo Firmware needs to be recompiled to reduce the UART baud rate.
+See ["Fix BL602 Demo Firmware for macOS"](https://lupyuen.github.io/articles/led#appendix-fix-bl602-demo-firmware-for-macos)

     __For Windows:__ Use `putty` to connect to PineCone's `COM` Port (like `COM5`) at speed `2000000` (2 Mbps)